Anđeo Kraljević: Franciscan Custody of Herzegovina

-In 1859, due to lack of priests, Kraljević was once again appointed a parson in Veljaci, where he served for a year, organising the education of illiterate adults and children.
+In 1859, due to a lack of priests, Kraljević was once again appointed as a parish priest in Veljaci, where he served for a year, organising the education of illiterate adults and children.
 In November 1859 he asked the Propaganda to issue his work Spiritual Conversations (Razgovori duhovni).
-The Propaganda sent the work to Bernardino Trionfetti, General of the Franciscan Order, to find someone who speaks Croatian in order to evaluate whether the work is worth publishing.
+The Propaganda sent the work to Bernardino Trionfetti, General of the Franciscan Order, to find someone who speaks Croatian to evaluate whether the work is worth publishing.
 Kraljević's fellow Franciscan Paškal Buconjić was lecturing in Rome at the time, and gave a positive opinion to Trionfetti, who ordered the work to be published in 1860.

-In May 1859, Vidošević was elected for a second term as a custos, and after one of his definitors Paškal Kvesić died in March 1860, Kraljević was elected to succeed him as definitor on 19 May 1860.
+In May 1859, Vidošević was elected for a second term as a custos.
+After one of his definitors Paškal Kvesić died in March 1860, Kraljević was elected to succeed him as definitor on 19 May 1860.
 At the same time, he was elected a guardian of the Široki Brijeg Franciscan friary, a position he held until 23 April 1861, when he was succeeded by Filip Ančić.

 Kraljević began his second term as a custos after being elected on 23 April 1862.
 He went to the general chapter of the Franciscan Order held in Assisi in June 1862.
 He returned from Italy in September.
-As a custos, he oversaw the end of the construction of the Franciscan friary in Široki Brijeg, expanded the monastic land, bought a vineyard, and a mill.
-He also opened six shops near the friary, and leased them.
+As a custos, he oversaw the end of the construction of the Franciscan friary in Široki Brijeg, expanded the monastic land, and bought a vineyard and a mill.
+He also opened six shops near the friary and leased them.

-After the Propaganda published his Spiritual Conversations, he also asked for his grammar to be published as well, which was done in 1863, under the title Grammatica latino-illyrica (Latin-Illyrian grammar).
+After the Propaganda published his Spiritual Conversations, he also asked for his grammar to be published as well, which was done in 1863, under the title Grammatica latino-illyrica (Latin-Illyrian Grammar).